-During the CMMP, the Borough will work more closely with adjacent land and water managers including Parks Victoria, Department of Energy, Environment and Climate Action and the Geelong Steam Preservation Society (who run the Bellarine Railway) to coordinate revegetation and pest plant and animal control activities.
-Council will continue to host a forum to help with coordination, knowledge exchange and to address cross-boundary issues such as vegetation vandalism and weeds.
+During the CMMP, the Borough will work more closely with adjacent land and water managers including Parks Victoria, Department of Energy, Environment and Climate Action, City of Greater Geelong and the Geelong Steam Preservation Society (who run the Bellarine Railway) to coordinate revegetation and pest plant and animal control activities.
+Council will continue to host a forum to help with coordination, knowledge exchange and to address crossboundary issues such as vegetation vandalism and weeds.
 The CMMP also includes work with the Friends of the Hooded Plover to support the protection of Hooded Plover along the coastline at Point Lonsdale.